yiGmMk/gemini-cli-tips/README.md

 **Quick use-case:** You can run Gemini CLI outside of a code project to help with general system tasks - think of it as an intelligent assistant for your OS.
 For example, if your shell is misbehaving, you could open Gemini in your home directory and ask: "Fix my .bashrc file, it has an error."
 Gemini can then open and edit your config file for you.

 This tip highlights that **Gemini CLI isn't just for coding projects - it's your AI helper for your whole development environment**.
-Many users (especially Googlers) have used Gemini to customize their dev setup or fix issues on their machine:
+Many users have used Gemini to customize their dev setup or fix issues on their machine:

 * **Editing dotfiles:** You can load your shell configuration (.bashrc or .zshrc) by referencing it (@\~/.bashrc) and then ask Gemini CLI to optimize or troubleshoot it.
 For instance, "My PATH isn't picking up Go binaries, can you edit my .bashrc to fix that?"
 The AI can insert the correct export line.
 It will show you the diff for confirmation before saving changes.